Level 3 FAD students

-If you are at all uncertain about your readiness or whether this course is right for you, then ask a college that offers the course for an advisory interview.
-The college will be pleased to look at your work, give sound advice and suggest future options.
+If you are at all uncertain about your readiness or whether this course is right for you, then ask a centre that offers the course for an advisory interview.
+The centre will be pleased to look at your work, give sound advice and suggest future options.

 You can also join the WJEC FAD Community group on Facebook to ask any questions you may have.